 A burn is an injury from heat, cold, chemicals, radiation, or electricity.
 Burns can be minor or very serious, depending on what part and how much of the body is affected.

 Burns can affect different layers of the skin:

 - First-degree burns: The top (epidermis) layer of skin turns red/pink and is mildly painful.
 Some swelling may occur, but no blisters form.

 - Second-degree burns: The top and middle (dermis) layers of skin are injured, causing blisters, pain, and swelling.
 The blisters may break, and the skin underneath will be red/pink and wet.

 - Third-degree burns: All skin layers are destroyed, and the skin becomes white, dry, and painless.

 How to Treat a Burn

 Burns require fast medical attention.
-However, there are some steps you can take to help until medical attention is available.
-The following steps explain what to do when you or someone you care for is burned.
+However, you can follow the steps below to help until medical attention is available.

-- Drop and Roll: Drop and roll to extinguish clothing fire.
+- Drop and Roll: Drop and roll to extinguish flames, if clothing is on fire.
 (For scalds, immediately remove hot, wet clothing.)

 - Remove Burned Clothing: Lay the person flat: Remove non-sticking clothing.
 Loosen or remove tight clothing, jewelry, or boots before swelling occurs.

 - Get Medical Help: Get the person to a hospital.
-Do not underestimate the seriousness of the burn!
+Never underestimate the seriousness of a burn.

-- Don't Use Ointments: Do not use ointments, sprays, first aid creams or butter.
+- Don't Use Ointments: Do not apply ointments, sprays, first aid creams, or butter to a burn.